Improved Constructions for Non-adaptive Threshold Group Testing: Introduction

 The rest of the paper is organized as follows.
 In Section~\ref{sec:prelim} we introduce preliminary notions and fix some notation.
-Section~\ref{sec:disjunct} reviews the notion of strongly disjunct matrices and introduces our weaker notion (for the gap-free case $g=0$), in addition to the notion of regular matrices and its properties.
-In Section~\ref{sec:constr} we develop our construction of regular matrices from lossless condensers, and instantiate the parameters in Section~\ref{sec:instan}.
+In Section~\ref{sec:disjunct} we formalize the notion of threshold testing designs.
+Moreover, we review the notion of strongly disjunct matrices and introduces our weaker notion of threshold disjunct matrices (for the gap-free case $g=0$), in addition to the notion of regular matrices and its properties.
+We will also prove lower bounds on the number of rows of such matrices.
+In Section~\ref{sec:constr} we obtain matching probabilistic upper bounds on the number of rows using the probabilistic method.
+Furthermore, we develop our construction of regular matrices from lossless condensers, and instantiate the parameters in Section~\ref{sec:instan}.
 This in particular leads to our explicit threshold testing schemes.
-Finally in Section~\ref{sec:gap} we consider the case with nonzero gap, and in Section~\ref{sec:concl} we discuss the future directions.
+In Section~\ref{sec:gap} we extend all our results to the case with nonzero gap.
+In Section~\ref{app:strongly}, we obtain explicit constructions of strongly disjunct matrices from error-correcting codes, by extending the classical technique initiated by Kautz and Singleton.
+Finally, in Section~\ref{sec:concl} we discuss the future directions.